Xiar1/Voron/MISC/Firmware/M8P-CAN-Bridge-Setup/README.md

 ![image](https://github.com/user-attachments/assets/2c2ed66b-4e9e-4638-ae21-1f6fa6e7564c)
 ![image](https://github.com/user-attachments/assets/d44ec4ff-f966-4404-8216-7d09d04884d8)

+Run `sudo service klipper start` to start klipper and:
 Congratulations!
 You are now ready to go back to whatever guide you were following before and continue with getting your printer working with a functional CAN bus!